 - Add the chopped tomato, spices, chili, salt, and tomato paste and cook until the tomatoes become soft, stirring regularly.

 - While the tomatoes are cooking, wash and drain the spinach.
 Roughly chop 3 cups of spinach and add it to the skillet.

 - Place the other 6 cups of spinach in a blender with 1/2 cup of water.
 Blend until smooth and transfer to the skillet.

 - Add the cooked chickpeas/lentils and nutritional yeast to the skillet and continue to cook for another 5-7 minutes, stirring regularly until the spinach is soft.
 You can cook it longer if you prefer a less soupy consistency.
 Taste and adjust salt if needed.

 - Serve topped with fresh parsley and a squeeze of lemon juice.
 Dal Palak goes very well with rice.

-- Leftovers will keep for up to 3 days in the fridge or up to 2 months in the freezer.
+- Leftovers will stay in the fridge for up to 3 days or up to 2 months in the freezer.